tagspaces/documentation/docs/dev/external-config.md

 > Note: This switch is not supported anymore.
 Now as soon as you have externally configured locations they are automatically read-only.

+## Allow saving location's configuration in the browser

+With this property use can force the app to store the configuration for the locations in the browser's local storage.
+In the desktop app this is enabled by default, but on the web based version it is turned off.

+    window.ExtSaveLocationsInBrowser = true

+> Note: The use of this property is not recommended since saving access keys and secret access keys in the local storage of the browser is not a good practice from the security point of view.
+But there are some use-cases where this is useful.

 ## Configuring custom tag library

 With this feature TagSpaces can be deployed with a set of predefined tags distributed in tag groups.
 The configuration property responsible for this feature is called **ExtTagLibrary**.